Evergreen Arborvitae Trees from Nature Hills Nursery

 Look for a sheltered spot with some winter protection against damage from ice and snow.
 Site them correctly to block the worst of the winter winds.

 While they prefer slightly acidic soil, they will grow in a variety of soils, from clay to sandy loam.
 With a shallow root ball, Arborvitae trees grow best in moist, well-drained soil.

 Arborvitae planting season runs from spring through fall.
 If you plant your trees in summer, be prepared to offer regular water.

 Dig a hole no deeper than the root ball, but twice as wide.
-Add Nature Hills Root Booster, plant your new tree, then water them in very well to eliminate air pockets.
+Add Nature Hills Root Booster, plant your new tree, and then water it very well to eliminate air pockets.

 These popular trees will tolerate periodic drought for short times after they are established.
 But we recommend that you give them supplemental water year-round, as needed.